 Adobe Stock’s 2020 Creative Trends: Challenge the Expected

-posted on 12-10-2019
+Posted on 12-10-2019

-Each year, the Adobe Stock team pores over data and signals from Adobe users, influencers, search, research reports, global news, emerging fine art, and fashion runways so we can report insights of where we see the year ahead unfolding creatively.
-This year, we’re going further.
-For 2020, we’re excited to reveal not just four Visual Trends, but accompanying Motion Trends and Design Trends too.
+Each year, the Adobe Stock team pores over data and signals from Adobe users, influencers, search, research reports, global news, emerging fine art and fashion runways, so we can report insights of where we see the year ahead unfolding creatively.
+This year, we’re going further: for 2020, we’re excited to reveal not just four Visual Trends, but accompanying Motion Trends and Design Trends, too.

 As part of the Adobe family, we know creativity spans many perspectives, mediums, and skills.
-That’s why we’re so excited to venture with you into this year’s trends, expanding from photography, illustration, and vectors to the worlds of motion graphics, cinematography, graphic design, and the world of 3D renders and immersive experiences.
+That’s why we’re so excited to venture with you into this year’s trends, expanding from photography, illustration and vectors to the worlds of motion graphics, cinematography, graphic design, and the world of 3D renders and immersive experiences.

-As culture becomes a globalized space thanks in large part to the common language of internet culture, mainstream visual fluency continues to grow in sophistication.
+As culture becomes a globalised space thanks in large part to the common language of internet culture, mainstream visual fluency continues to grow in sophistication.
 Creative skill sets are keeping pace with the readiness of applications that help us fluently translate our ideas into reality.